Selecting an Advocate/ Choosing a Lawyer?

 Some issues are non-criminal and many people will qualify for a the appointment of a Public Defender (PD).
 PD’s are licensed attorneys.
 They work with the same judge and prosecutor on a daily basis.
 Sometimes that can work an accused’s advantage.
 Sometimes clients ask what extra benefit the “private” lawyer brings to a particular case.
 The general advantage is the individual attention I can give to the person charged with a crime, but I do not discount the value of public defenders.
 I was a public defender from 1992 through 1995, and know the commitment PD’s bring into the courtroom.
 Some great lawyers have spent their careers representing folks who could not afford a private attorney.

-One last consideration is that money is occasionally better spent on obtaining a valid driver’s license or in making restitution than hiring a lawyer.
+One last consideration is that money is occasionally better spent on obtaining a valid driver’s license (and taking it to court) or in making restitution than hiring a lawyer.

 When you decide to hire a lawyer – choose wisely.
 Pick a lawyer you can communicate well with and trust, who will fight for you and give you the best chance at winning.
 You are not buying windows or comparing prices on televisions.